 You can join the skating school at any time point of time during the season (september-april).

 It is mandatory to register for skating school in advance, so that we are able to reserve a sufficient amount of coaches and assistant instructors on the ice in advance.

 WHAT ARE THE COSTS OF A SKATING SCHOOL?

 You may come to a skating school for three (3) sessions times for free (free trial period).
 You may come to Myyrmäki or Tikkurila – or both.

 After three sessions, a monthly fee of the skating school is either 25 EUR or 35 EUR depending on the number of sessions you want to join per week (once or twice respectively).

 In addition to the monthly fee there is the club’s membership fee (8 EUR) and a season fee (50 EUR) invoiced once during the season (September – April).

 Own ringette stick to keep

-A training jersey on loan
+A training jersey loaned against deposit